DS202-at-ISU/lab-1-team-10-lab-1/README.md

 knits properly (into the md file).
 Upload both the Rmd and the md file to your repository.

-All submissions to the github repo will be automatically uploaded for grading once the due date is passed.
+\<\<\<\<\<\<\< HEAD All submissions to the github repo will be automatically uploaded for grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+======= All submissions to the github repo will be automatically uploaded for grading once the due date is passed.
+Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+Kylie’s note: No issues

+This is a line from RStudio test

+12.2

+12.3

+12.4

+12.5

+12.6

+Benjamin Herschel

+12.3 - RStudio was connected to GitHub without issue, displaying the local files from the Repo itself cleanly.

+12.4 - Initial errors with committing/pushing changes, required pulling,
+which in turn aborted for unknown reasons.
+Seemingly resolved for unknown reasons.

+12.5 - Lorum Ipsum

+12.6 - Lorum Ipsum

+> > > > > > > bc230b4fa1e90c816310c4734c5cb85a1b954eba